Code-Screen/Code-Screen.github.io/docs/creating-custom-terraform-assessments.md

 Note that the candidate's Terraform code must use/be compatible with Terraform version `0.12.25`.
 This requirement is specified in the `main.tf` file.

 You can add more than one unit test files.
-All unit test file names must end with `_assessment.go`, and all unit test classes with names that end with `_hidden_assessment.go` will not be visible to the candidate.
+All unit test file names must end with `_test.go`, and all unit test classes with names that end with `_hidden_test.go` will not be visible to the candidate.
 These hidden unit tests allow you to test candidate's solutions against edge cases etc.

 If you want to add files that your hidden unit tests use and hence are also not visible to the candidate, the names of these files must begin with `hidden` (case-insensitive), e.g., `hiddenFoo.json`, `hiddenFoo.csv`, `hidden_foo.go`, etc.

 The existing dependencies and versions in the `go.mod` file must not be modified.